-All presenters must register for the day on which they will be presenting at the conference.
-Presenters will receive the ECA member rate for full conference registration.
-A maximum of three (3) presenters per paper will be allowed to register and participate at the member rate.
-If registration confirmation and payment are not received by Friday 30 June 2023, abstracts will be withdrawn from the conference program.
+A condition for being able to present is that all presenters must register for the day on which they will be presenting at the conference.
+All presenters will receive the ECA Member rate for full conference registration.
+A maximum of three (3) presenters per paper will be allowed to register and participate at the Member rate.
+If registration confirmation and payment are not received by Sunday 30 June 2024, abstracts will be withdrawn from the conference program.

 Applications must focus on:

 All selected abstracts will be published on the 2024 ECA Conference App.
 Presentations will be published on the website alone, after the conference has concluded.
 Presentations will not be edited and will be converted directly to PDF files from their submitted format.

 Some presentations and papers may also be selected by the ECA Publications Advisory Committee for inclusion in other ECA publications.
 The ECA Publications team will approach presenters independently regarding potential publication.
 This may involve presenters summarising their paper or presentation for a magazine format.
 Further instructions will be provided by the ECA Publications team, as required.